pemcg/manageiq-automation-howto-guide/chapter1/the_automation_datastore.md

 ![Datastore](images/screenshot11.png)

 <br>
-We can look at each of these types of object in more detail.
+We can look at each of these types of object in more detail in the following sections.